Bird vision

 With forward-facing eyes, the bald eagle has a wide field of binocular vision.

-Vision is the most important sense for birds, since good eyesight is essential for safe flight.
+Vision is the most important sense for birds, since good eyesight is a major leverage for safe flight.
 Birds have a number of adaptations which give visual acuity superior to that of other vertebrate groups; a pigeon has been described as "two eyes with wings".
 Birds are theropods, and the avian eye resembles that of other sauropsids, with ciliary muscles that can change the shape of the lens rapidly and to a greater extent than in the mammals.
 Birds have the largest eyes relative to their size in the animal kingdom, and movement is consequently limited within the eye's bony socket.
 In addition to the two eyelids usually found in vertebrates, bird's eyes are protected by a third transparent movable membrane.
 The eye's internal anatomy is similar to that of other vertebrates, but has a structure, the pecten oculi, unique to birds.

 Some bird groups have specific modifications to their visual system linked to their way of life.
 Birds of prey have a very high density of receptors and other adaptations that maximise visual acuity.
 The placement of their eyes gives them good binocular vision enabling accurate judgement of distances.
 Nocturnal species have tubular eyes, low numbers of colour detectors, but a high density of rod cells which function well in poor light.
 Terns, gulls, and albatrosses are among the seabirds that have red or yellow oil droplets in the colour receptors to improve distance vision especially in hazy conditions.

 Extraocular anatomy

 The eye of a bird most closely resembles that of reptiles.
 Unlike the mammalian eye, it is not spherical, and the flatter shape enables more of its visual field to be in focus.
-A circle of bony plates, the sclerotic ring, surrounds the eye and holds it rigid, but an improvement over the reptilian eye, also found in mammals, is that the lens is pushed further forward, increasing the size of the image on the retina.
+A circle of bony plates, the scleral ring, surrounds the eye and holds it rigid, but an improvement over the reptilian eye, also found in mammals, is that the lens is pushed further forward, increasing the size of the image on the retina.